Black Lives Matter

 Ten Thousand Dandelions is a micro-business, but there is still concrete work that I can take as a business (in addition to work as an individual) to do better.

 1. Representation.
 People should be able to see themselves reflected in the representations of the world around them, and as a business, especially a fashion business, that's a part of the larger anti-racism work I need to address.

 That includes Black people modeling my work, but also sharing the words and work of Black businesses, action items, thought leaders.

 Black people will make up at least 30% of the models I work with, and another 30% of the models will be people of color.

 2. Monetary support.
 The hardships of the COVID-19 pandemic disproportionately affect Black people and people of color, including job loss, lack of health benefits, lack of medical care, lack of rent relief, and lack of food.
 Black people and people of color are also disproportionately affected by the problems of climate change.

-I am considering extending this donation plan for 2021, but also reviewing other possible organizations, especially Black-led organizations which do this work and which work to encourage and support Black artists and artists of color (I'm open to suggestions!
-If you are part of such an organization, or you know of one, please send me an email at email@example.com).
+I am also reviewing other possible organizations, especially Black-led organizations which do this work and which work to encourage and support Black artists and artists of color (I'm open to suggestions!
+If you are part of such an organization, or you know of one, please send me an email at firstname.lastname@example.org).

 3. Accountability.
 I will make mistakes.
 I will try to do better, and cause hurt instead.
 It may be through lack of knowledge, it may be through lack of care, and either way at a minimum I owe those I hurt an apology, acknowledgement of the problem, and a plan I will put in place to avoid causing that hurt in the future.